prashant-kikani/prashant-kikani.github.io/_posts/2026-1-15-the-great-filter.markdown

 description: "This article explores a chilling solution to the Fermi Paradox: the \"Great Filter\" isn't extinction, but a collective inability to think long-term that traps civilizations in demographic decline and political stagnation."
 ---

-For decades, we have pointed our radio antennas and space telescopes at the darkness.
+For decades, we have pointed our radio antennas and space telescopes at the darkness, searching for signs of life in an <a href="https://prashantkikani.com/blog/insignificance" target="_blank">incomprehensibly vast universe</a>.
 From the VLA to the James Webb Space Telescope, we have scanned a universe that is 13 billion years old and teeming with trillions of stars.

 We expected noise.
 We expected megastructures.
 We expected neighbors.
 Instead, we found silence.